nealrichardson/nealrichardson.github.io/content/post/pkgdown.md

 Finally, note the names of the help pages themselves.
 You'll see them as the entries in the "reference" section of your `_pkgdown.yml`.
 These are the .Rd file names, which will be translated into .html files.
 That is, these will define URLs on your website.
 Review these carefully.
 Your URLs are an API---once you put content on the internet at that location, others can bookmark or share links to it.
 If you change those file names, you're breaking the API contract and those links won't work anymore.
 So, choose them wisely.

 If you have file names you want to make prettier---and if you have some autogenerated ones like `as.environment-MyClass-method.html`, you should---specify an alternative file name in the roxygen docstrings using the `@rdname` tag.
-See the discussion of `@rdname` [here](http://r-pkgs.had.co.nz/man.html#multiple-man) for more about how to use this feature.
+See the discussion of `@rdname` [here](http://r-pkgs.had.co.nz/man.html#multiple-man) for more.

-## Autolinking
+## Facilitate autolinking

 One of the delightful features of `pkgdown` is that it automatically links and cross-references code across your website, including to other packages.
 [This page](http://hadley.github.io/pkgdown/articles/test/highlight.html) illustrates the autolinking in practice.